dxcently/ctf-flake/TEAM-TOOLKITS.md

 **`player`** — `nmap`, `curl`, `ffuf`, `gobuster`, `sqlmap`, `python3` +
 `pwntools`/`pycryptodome`, `gdb`, `radare2`, `binwalk`, `exiftool`, `netcat`,
 `socat`.
-Just enough to solve the four sample challenges.
+Just enough to solve the five sample challenges.

 ## Authorized use — read this

 Every shell carries the same banner because it matters: these are **dual-use security tools**.
 Pointing `nmap`, `sqlmap`, `hashcat`, or `metasploit` at systems you don't own or lack written permission to test can be illegal.
-In this project they exist to attack **the club's own CTF targets** (ports 9001–9004 on the CTF host) and nothing else.
+In this project they exist to attack **the club's own CTF targets** (ports 9001–9005 on the CTF host) and nothing else.
 Staying in scope is each user's responsibility.

 ## Caveats worth knowing